aryangoenka26/VisionMaze/README.md

 # VisionMaze

-VisionMaze is a maze-solving application developed in Python, utilizing the power of numpy and OpenCV packages.
+VisionMaze is a maze-solving application developed in Python, utilizing the power of NumPy and OpenCV packages.
 The project aims to generate mazes and deploy various path-finding algorithms to find the shortest path from a given starting point to a destination within the maze or another map's image.

 ## Features